A Context-Contrastive Inference Approach To Partial Diacritization: Performance Indicators

 \subsubsection{B-DER: Basic Diacritic Error Rate}

-We calculate the DER on the whole corpus $\train$ for the predictions of $\fWord$.
-By the intuition in \cref{sec:ccpd} regarding $\fWord$, we use \newterm{B-DER} as a proxy for the expected human error on plain unmarked text.
+By the intuition in \cref{sec:ccpd} regarding the non-contextual predictions of $\fWord$, we calculate the DER on the whole corpus $\train$ and use \newterm{B-DER} as a proxy for human error on plain unmarked text.